Downtown East Village, Calgary

 Downtown East Village more commonly known as simply East Village, is a mixed-use neighbourhood within the eastern portions of downtown Calgary, Alberta, Canada.
 It is contained within the city's Rivers District.
 Containing the earliest-settled land in the Calgary area - Fort Calgary - East Village was for years a mixture of high-rise residential, commercial, and industrial development.
 Much of the parkland currently surrounding Fort Calgary was industrial as recently as the 1960s.
-Construction of the city's light rail transit Blue Line, coupled with the closure of 8th Avenue at Macleod Trail in the early 1980s by construction of the massive Calgary Municipal Building, resulted in East Village being "cut off," figuratively speaking, from the rest of downtown.
-As a result, it became home to many rundown properties and vacant lots over the years, and a severe crime problem.
+Construction of the city's light rail transit Blue Line, coupled with the closure of 8th Avenue at Macleod Trail in the early 1980s by construction of the massive Calgary Municipal Building, resulted in East Village being "cut off," from the rest of downtown.
+It became home to many rundown properties and vacant lots over the years, and a severe crime problem.